mrmcduff/next-material-template/README.md

-# TypeScript Next.js example
+# Update

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This is a simple starter repository (in progress) that can be used as a working launching point for a project that uses Typescript, Material UI, and NextJS, not all of which work together well initially, based on a fusion of other TS-NextJS starters and Material-NextJS starters.

 ## Deploy your own